observ-vol-mgt/observ-vol-mgt/README.md

 [Prometheus](https://prometheus.io/) as observability data collectors.
-It uses either an **embedded**, lightweight, automated, SQL-based metric processing system or the capabilities of the **community** [OTel processors](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/README.md) to manage and change in collected observability.
+It uses either an **embedded**, lightweight, automated, SQL-based metric processing system or the capabilities of the **community** [OTel processors](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/README.md) to manage and change the collected observability volume.

 ### Architecture: A Bird's Eye View